yyvess/jsconf/README.md

-JSON configuration library integrated into Spring
+Configuration library for Java using JSON format, integrated with Spring on the top of Typesafe config.

 JSConf
 ======

 Library is built on the top off the Typesafe config.

-This Library is under development.

-Your comment are welcome !

 ## Overview

 - JSON format
 - Spring injection
+- Support spring profile
 - Support hot reloading
 - Configuration can be divided to outsource only variables

-Planned features :

-- Support spring profile

 Planned tasks :
 - Documentation